fraterenz/ecdna-evo/README.md

 pre-defined proliferation and death rates.

 ## Code organization
-The most important packages are:

-1. the binary `ecnda` implementing a command line interface used to configure the simulations
+The most important package is the binary `ecnda` implementing a command line interface used to configure the simulations.
-2. the python plotting API `ecdna-plot`

 ## Installation
-The simulations can be ran in Linux, Windows and macOS, however the plots are only available in Linux and macOS(?).
+The simulations can be ran in Linux, Windows and macOS.

 ### Simulations
 Install the rust package either from the pre-built binaries or from source, see